DZastrow/4p96-project/README.md

 across multiple TSP instances to evaluate best path lengths obtained, average path lengths across runs, and convergence behavior over time; performances will be compared against best known solutions where they are available.

+main.py is the entirety of the code; all functions can be performed from within it. res/ contains the entirety of the TSPLib dataset, and is what main.py pulls its data files from.